PEARL Foundation Bonds With Female Lawyers, Others Against Widows' Rights Violations

 She also pointed out that judgments that would subsequently be delivered sitting those provisions would serve as a deterrent to perpetrators of acts of violence on widows and even orphan children.

-Lawyer Ambufei Esther
+Lawyer Ambufei Esther |

-She furthered that they, female lawyers will be training others so that they can help those in remote places where violations are also on the rise.
+that they can help those in remote places where violations are also on the

 The one day workshop was also an opportunity for the widows and other women to share what they have been going through after losing their husbands, and what they Anglophone crisis has shattered their lives.